wpswings/subscriptions-for-woocommerce/README.txt

 = Can Admin charge an initial fee like sign up(other than the subscription fee for the product)? =

-Yes, WooCommerce subscription plugin has a feature that Admin can charge a fee.
+Yes, WooCommerce Subscription plugin has a feature that Admin can charge a fee.

 = Is there any mail functionality available for different subscription Plans? =